 Skip to main content

-A total 3.4 million people are projected to be acutely food insecure Somalia.
+A total of 3.6 million people are facing acute food insecurity in Somalia.
 Above-average rainfall and localized floods, during the Gu rainy season (April–June), affected 268,000 people and damaged livelihood assets.
 Families were already trying o rebuild livelihoods ravaged by the 2020-2023 drought – the country’s longest on record, which pushed Somalia to the brink of famine.

 These unrelenting climate shocks are prolonging Somalia’s hunger crisis, at a time when significant funding shortfalls mean that WFP is only able to provide food assistance to less than half of the people most in need.